JohanChane/kissline.nvim/README.md

 ## Why kissline

 Inspired by [suckless](https://suckless.org/), I thought writing my own `tabline` and `statusline` would be a good choice.
 The reason is that whenever I install tabline and statusline plugins, I like to configure them the way I want.
-This takes quite a bit of time.
-Additionally, I prefer minimalist things, so I decided to write my own tabline and statusline.
+I need to spend some time reading the documentation.
+Additionally, I prefer minimalist solutions, so I decided to write my own tabline and statusline.
 This way, I can add the features I want and know exactly what’s going on internally.

-If I made it highly configurable, I think it would make the code complex.
-Moreover, everyone’s configurations are different, and since the code isn’t extensive, you can directly modify it.
+Most people typically modify the theme, change the format or position of some status information, or add some extra information.
+These are relatively easy to do by directly modifying the corresponding code.

+Compared to the above, I think functionality and performance are more important.
+Below, I summarize the issues I encountered with the plugins I used:
+-   In `tabline` mode:
+    -   When there are many tabs, even if you select one, it might not display correctly.
+(Only some minimalist plugins have this issue)
+-   In `bufline` mode (most plugins don't implement this functionality):
+    -   When you delete the current buffer, it switches to an "unexpected" tab, rather than switching to the tab on the left or right like a browser would.
+    -   When you add a new buffer, it appears at the last tab, instead of opening to the right of the current tab like a browser.
+    -   There is no functionality to close tabs on the left or right.
+    -   There is no functionality to move tabs.
+    -   There is no functionality to jump to the previous tab.
+Although this is not a commonly used feature, it can be quite useful at times.

+All of the above features are implemented in `kissline`.

 ## Target Audience